Lucid Dreaming ✨ Unlock the Magick of your Dreams

 Becoming Lucid

-Try spinning a couple times, have a look around.
-This will help produce a stable world around you.
-You can also say the words like "lucid" or "focus" as you move to serve as a reminder to help you stay lucid while dreaming.
+Try spinning around a couple of times or observing your surroundings—this helps stabilize the dream world.
+You can also say words like "lucid" or "focus" as you move to serve as a reminder to help keep you lucid while dreaming.
 It's best to move slowly and consciously.
-Once you are now established, let the adventure begin!
-The best thing about dreamland is physical laws don't apply.
-No gravity, space or time.
-A creative wonderland.
-So let your imagination run wild and free of limitations.
-The possibilities are endless.
-Maybe you just want to escape, have an adventure or maybe connect to someone you lost, talk to your soulmate, write a song, get your questions answered.
-Our dreams can have a deep effect on on waking life, and can even help create clarity and confidence in physical reality.
-For some, lucid dreams can be beneficial for those who have reoccurring nightmares.
-When they can harness the power of control within their dreams, they can face their fears directly, rather than running away all the time.
-They can take take their power back.
+Once you're established, let the adventure begin!
+The best thing about dreamland?
+Physical laws don't apply.
+No gravity, no space, no time.
+A creative wonderland where your imagination is free of limitations.
+Maybe you want to explore, embark on an adventure, connect with someone you've lost, talk to your soulmate, write a song, or seek answers to your deepest questions.
+Dreams can have a deep effect on our waking life, and can even help create clarity and confidence in physical reality.

 Sources: